GeneralSyntaxAnomaly/AWS-Cloud-Engineer-Nano-Degree/1_Data_Modeling/notes.md

 ### Introduction to Relational Databases

-Relational and Non-relational databases do data modelling differently.
+Relational and Non-relational databases do data modeling differently.

 **Relational Model**
 This model organized data into one or more *tables(or relations)* of *columns(attributes)* and *rows(tuples)* with a unique key identifying each row.